Visiting Ireland in January: Weather, Packing, and a City-by-City Itinerary

 - Join a guided walk through Killarney National Park – and beyond

-- Enjoy a jaunting cart ride to Ross Castle
+- Enjoy a jaunting cart ride though the national park Ross Castle

 - Tour Muckross House